its2mc/openCVBuildathon/README.md

 2. In your command line typing "<i>npm server</i>" will start up the web server, although you can start it from a remote pc.

 3. To start all the python scripts just run "<i>npm run-scripts</i>" onto your command line.
 This will run image.py, video.py, camera.py log their outputs to image.log, video.log and camera.log respectively.

+##Installation and Running (ARMSTRONG--not tested)

+1. The prerequisite programs required to run the program are python, pip, opencv, pyopencv, numpy, autobahn(websocket library), twisted.
+To simplify the installation process I have made a script to install the various components.
+After installing nodejs and npm just run "<i>npm install</i>" followed by "<i>npm run setup-edison</i>" on your command line which should do the rest.
+This is made for the linux operating system, specifically debian based systems i.e. with apt-get.

+2. In your command line typing "<i>npm run server</i>" will start up the web server, although you can start it from a remote pc.

+3. To start the python scripts just run "<i>npm run imageServer</i>" for the image server, "<i>npm run cameraServer</i>" for the camera server and "<i>npm run videoServer</i>" for the video server onto your command line.
+This will run image.py, video.py, camera.py log their outputs to image.log, video.log and camera.log respectively.

 ##Installation in other systems